abrennec/sose20_cc2/readme.md

 ## Learning Objectives

-- Extending your programming skills towards software design
-- Object-oriented analysis and design
-- Understanding and working with a high-level programming language like C++
 - Understanding and working with a complex SDK like openFrameworks
+- Developing, compiling and building your own C++ applications
+- Object-oriented software design with C++
+- Applying different computational techniques in an artistic sketch
-- Expressing your artistic ideas by the means of C++ and openFrameworks
+- Expressing and reflecting on your artistic ideas with openFrameworks

 ## Grading

 ### Breakdown <!-- omit in toc -->

+* 30% - Homework assignments
+  * Programming exercises
-* 20% - Participation in group discussions, Wiki updates and critiques
+  * Wiki updates and critiques
-* 50% - Homework assignments
-* 30% - Final exercise
+* 70% - Final exercise
+  * The final exercise will be a programming exercise that targets the development of an openFrameworks application.
+The type of application can be chosen individually.
+The application must reflect learned concepts  and promote
+    * Object-oriented design
+    * At least two different topics from the course

 Team work (2 persons per team) and pair programming is encouraged.

 ### Grading criteria <!-- omit in toc -->

-* Preparation of research topics
-* Assignment points
-* Final Exercise
-  * Craftsmanship in terms of concept and system design as well as the technical reflection of the solution
+* An application sketch that can be build, launched, and run
-  * Engineering effort, code organization, code quality and clarity
+* Engineering effort, clarity of code organization and code quality
+* Technical and creative reflection

 ---